JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1981_07.md

 Now may living faith, the one all-encompassing requirement of sonship, inspire us to actualize the three great truths of service, guided and enhanced by the seven-fold principle of ministry.
 I wish you Godspeed in your adventure in service.

-1 should like to close with three verses of a prayer hymn written by Washington Gladden in 1879 .
+I should like to close with three verses of a prayer hymn written by Washington Gladden in 1879 .

 O Master, let me walk with Thee